Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 # Linked list
 A linked list is a **dynamic and recursive data structure** <br>
-it is made up of nodes, each being a data value
+it is made up of nodes, each being a data value<br>
+at each node, it has a pointer, which acts as an address to the next node